 How much do school leavers earn?

-The average salary for a school leaver is £16,622.
-The actual figure will be derived from various factors, including qualifications, relevant experience, job location, and industry.
-You should always be paid at the national minimum wage, which will be £6.83 from April 2022 for employees aged 18-20.
+The average salary for a school leaver in the UK is £16,622.
+The actual figure you can expect to earn will derive from factors like your qualifications, relevant experience, job location, and industry.
+You should always be paid at the national minimum wage, which is £7.49 from April 2023 for employees aged 18-20.
 Companies are legally obliged to pay this.

 Choosing the best CV format for a school leaver

 In most cases, the reverse chronological order, defined by the employment history section, is the favourable option.
 However, in the case of a school leaver, you may want to start with the education section since you are less likely to have experience.

 You can make the education section more extensive than you would if you already had a lot of professional experience to fill your CV to at least one page in length.
 Although, two pages is ideal.
 Use our CV samples for additional guidance.